rr-/pyindexer/README.md

     "enable_galleries": "Whether to show image galleries (true/false)", "show_images_as_files": "Whether to show images in file list (true/false)", "auth": ["user1:password1", "user2":"password2"],
+    "auth_default": "Default user names that have access to all resources (user1:user2)",
     "auth_filtering": "Whether to use extended file attribute to control which user can see which files (true/false)"
 }